Updated on November 15, 2018

 - Using colors can set up an audience or a reader to anticipate particular actions and/or things.

 Ever notice how movie producers employ color to set the viewer’s expectations.
 Gwyneth Paltrow’s bedspread in Shakespeare in Love and Nick Cage’s bedspread in Moonstruck were a hot orange-red…a color which suggests heat and activity.
 And, guess what – lots of lusty activity happened on those orange-red bedspreads.

 Colors do symbolize and, either blatantly or subtly, enhance the mood of the reader or viewer.

 Suddenly, color became be a critical component for my new brand.
-I found a color symbolism chart on a fascinating website.
+I found a color symbolism chart on a fascinating website and a .
 Canva also offers a page that teaches you about colors and color combination meanings.
 There’s another excellent explanation of color meanings here.

 Only trouble is, with all that knowledge, I’m having a hard time deciding what color would make a viewer think of women’s fiction with romance and literary flair?